cpp-for-yourself/lectures-and-homeworks/homeworks/homework_5/homework.md

 image.cols();  // Should be equal to cols. image.size();  // Should return pixelator::Size{rows, cols}.

+// Should provide read access to the colors.
+// All pixels must be initialized. image.at(0, 0) == ftxui::Color{};

-// Should provide read/write access to the colors. const ftxui::Color yellowish{ftxui::Color::RGB(255, 200, 100)};
+// Should provide write access to the colors. const ftxui::Color yellowish{ftxui::Color::RGB(255, 200, 100)};
 image.at(4, 2) = yellowish;
-image.at(0, 0) = ftxui::Color{};  // All pixels must be initialized.
 image.at(4, 2) == yellowish;  // Should be true.

 // We should be able to copy an image